Private Collection

 Eora / Sydney

-The success of so many Painting Now alumni reflects the program’s aim to identify established talents at a moment of creative breakthrough and present their work just as it ascends to a new level of collectability and acclaim.
-All paintings from this year’s show have arrived at the gallery and can be previewed and acquired by request.
+The success of so many Painting Now alumni reflects the program’s ambition to identify, mentor and celebrate singular talents at a moment of creative breakthrough, presenting their work just as it ascends to a new level of collectability and acclaim.
+Unfolding across the entire ground-floor gallery at our flagship Eora/Sydney space, Painting Now 2025 will be celebrated with opening drinks on Saturday, 6 December, and all works are available to explore and acquire online and by request.

 For enquiries, please email dean@michaelreid.com.au